-You can navigate down to the comms chat box.
-Doing so enables the keyboard for typing a message only.
-When you press the "R2" button, the message will be transmitted to whatever ship you have currently targeted.
+You can navigate down to the comms chat box and pressing the "A button".
+Doing so enables the virtual keyboard for typing a message only.
+When you press the "Menu button" the message will be transmitted to whatever ship you have currently targeted.